BrentlBowers/BrentlBowers/README.md

 ## Currently

-- Building **Visible Health**, a health management platform for individuals and caregivers
+- Building **BB Labs**, a health management platform for individuals and caregivers
 - Open to **Product Manager** and **Product Owner** roles in enterprise, startup, or mid-size companies
 - Interested in health tech, digital transformation, and platforms that make a real difference